qmlbook/qmlbook/docs/shaders/shaders.rst

     highp vec2 pulse = sin(time - frequency * qt_TexCoord0);

-Without the time factor we would just have a distortion but not a traveling distortion, like waves are.
+Without the time factor, we would just have a distortion but not a traveling distortion like waves are.

 For the color we use the color at a different texture coordinate::

     highp vec2 coord = qt_TexCoord0 + amplitude * vec2(pulse.x, -pulse.x);

-The texture coordinate is influences by our pulse x-value.
+The texture coordinate is influenced by our pulse x-value.
 The result of this is a moving wave.

 .. figure:: assets/wave.png